-The consolidated financial statements include the consolidated financial position and consolidated results of operations of the Company and Century Canada.
+The consolidated financial statements include the consolidated financial position and consolidated results of operations of the Company and the Company's subsidiary, Century Therapeutics Canada ULC ("Century Canada").
 All intercompany balances and transactions have been eliminated in consolidation.

 Liquidity

 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 The Company has limited operating history and its prospects are subject to risks, expenses, and uncertainties frequently encountered by companies in the biotechnology and pharmaceutical industries.
 These risks include, but are not limited to, the uncertainty of availability of additional financing and the uncertainty of achieving future profitability.